solana-labs/solana/docs/src/cli/deploy-a-program.md

 solana program deploy --program-id <KEYPAIR_FILEPATH> <PROGRAM_FILEPATH>
 ```

-By default, the tools will first look for a keypair file matching the
+If the program id is not specified on the command line the tools will first look
-`<PROGRAM_FILEPATH>`, or internally generate a new keypair.
+for a keypair file matching the `<PROGRAM_FILEPATH>`, or internally generate a
+new keypair.

 A matching program/keypair file is generated automatically by the program build
 tools and looks like: